ispylbutton/security2/README.md

 Conditions:
 CBC mode was not successfully implemented.
 DES is in EBC mode, so it is more vulnerable to a cut-and-paste attack.

 The code that would theoretically implement CBC is indicated in DES.c for review.

 The command line program accepts the IV parameter, but since CBC was not implemented, it is not actually used.

 Both the 64bit key and the 64bit IV are accepted as binary instead of hex.

+singleRoundDES2 is a dummy function so that the potential CBC mode would not interfere with the implemented ECB mode.

 ## Compiling
 This implementation works best when run on a Unix platform.
 You may compile and run it on Windows if you have GDB and C correctly installed.